She Went to the Field: Women Soldiers of the Civil War by Bonnie Tsui

 How did a woman visually hide her gender?

-This turned out to be the easiest mater, thanks in part to the Civil War taking place when it did—during the Victorian Era (1837-1901—the reign of Queen Victoria of England).
+This turned out to be the easiest matter, thanks in part to the Civil War taking place when it did—during the Victorian Era (1837-1901—the reign of Queen Victoria of England).
 A person was defined in gender mostly by clothing.
 No man ever saw nor heard of a woman in pants back then, so, despite feminine looking facial features, delicate hands, and fair complexion, if a woman wore pants and a shirt, from the man’s point of view of the era, she had to be a man.
 Women then had only to cut their hair short, cover as much as their fair skin as possible, and take on male habits (described in detail further on).

 A woman trying to hide her physical female attributes was greatly aided by the military uniforms.
 With enlisted recruits (non-officers) the uniforms were more than just a little roomy.
 Curves were easily lost under the garments.
 Sleeves were always long, and lesser endowed women would not have to bind themselves on a permanent basis.
 As an officer, the female warrior was aided in two ways.
 The tight-fitting vest and coat acted very nicely as a breast-binding device, and the coats were long enough to hide hip curvature.